svaksha/Julia.jl/README.rst

 Contributing
 ~~~~~~~~~~~~~
 * Add sections (optional) to the JULYA.md file.
-    * Add section title to the contents, on the top
+    * Add section title to the contents ("#Contents" section on top).
-* Add your links and dont forget to add a link title.
+* Add your links in the appropriate section and if its a new section, add a link title.
-* Add your name to the AUTHORS.md file [Format: $name (@githubID)]
+* Add your name to the AUTHORS.md file [Format: $name (@githubID)].
 * Send a Pull Request to https://github.com/svaksha/julya/pulls